guyroutledge/atozcss/_drafts/2016-04-06-creating-custom-functions-with-sass.md

 8px / 16px = 0.5
 {% endhighlight %}

-So the calculation to conver a pixel value to a rem value is to divide the pixel value by the base font-size and then multiply this by 1rem.
+So the calculation to convert a pixel value to a rem value is to divide the pixel value by the base font-size and then multiply this by 1rem.
 We can create a Sass function to automate this process for us as follows: